-Up here you can see the Boquerón crater for yourself – a crater within a crater formed after the last eruption in 1917.
-The cinder cone mini-crater is smaller than it seems but still impressive.
+Inside the Boquerón crater, down at the bottom, is smaller crater called Boqueróncito which formed after the last eruption in 1917.
+This cinder cone mini-crater is smaller than it seems, but still impressive.

 For each of these fast escapes, there’s always a good meal nearby.

-Climb down the Santa Ana volcano and head to Lago Coatepeque.
-Once here you can’t go back to San Salvador without visiting La Pampa Coatepeque, a great place for food with lakeside views.
+Climb down the Santa Ana volcano and head to Lake Coatepeque.
+Once here, you can’t go back to San Salvador without visiting La Pampa Coatepeque, a great place for food with lakeside views.

 I’ll take coffee with any of these outdoor excursions and pull my phone out every other minute to capture the views.